Since acquiring Realm, we’ve been investing in Realm’s database and working to integrate Realm Cloud with MongoDB Stitch and Atlas.

 Realm Database and Realm Cloud

-We’ve been investing in the Realm Database and will be releasing an updated version - Realm Database 6.0 - that allows us to iterate more quickly and bring you valuable functionality in future releases.
+We’ve been investing in the Realm Database and recently released Realm Database 6.0 (now in beta) that allows us to iterate more quickly and bring you valuable functionality in future releases.

-Our goal is to mark Realm Database 6.0 as GA by the end of this phase.
+Our goal is to mark Realm Database 6.0 as GA by January 2020.
 At GA we will provide support for the .NET SDK and update Realm Cloud to run Realm Database 6.0.

-During this period we’ll also deprioritize a few features as we work to integrate Realm Cloud, Stitch, and Atlas into a unified platform.
+We’re also deprioritizing a few features as we work to integrate Realm Cloud, Stitch, and Atlas into a unified platform.
 (See the “Next” section to learn more.)

-Dependency Resolution: We will enable users to upload dependencies (such as NPM packages) for use within Stitch Functions, which means you’ll be able to use Stitch to replace even the most complex backend logic.
+We recently released Dependency Resolution for our serverless platform.
+This enables users to upload dependencies (such as NPM packages) for use within Stitch Functions, which means you’ll be able to use Stitch to replace even the most complex backend logic.

 Our engineering teams have been working to integrate the functionality and features of Stitch with Realm.
 In this release, Stitch will be rebranded as MongoDB Realm.